MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/scheduling/cascade-crew-changes-booking.md

 To fix the issue, open the booking and set the value of `msdyn_CascadeCrewChanges` to **Yes**.
 Then, assign the booking to a crew again.

-For more information, see [Group resources in crews](/dynamics365/field-service/resource-crews).
+For more information, go to [Group resources in crews](/dynamics365/field-service/resource-crews).